ezsystems/symfony-tools/doc/NativeTagAwareAdapters.md

 Enabled by default on eZ Platform 2.5+, this is done by means of a new cache adapter service: https://github.com/ezsystems/ezplatform/blob/v2.5.1/app/config/cache_pool/cache.tagaware.filesystem.yml

-And by default `CACHE_POOL` enviroment is set to `cache.tagaware.filesystem` to use it.
+By default `CACHE_POOL` enviroment is set to `cache.tagaware.filesystem` to use it.

 If you change to this adapter, clear cache and restart web server.
 You can verify if the adapter is in use on the Symfony web debug toolbar.

 ### Redis cache

-Add a service for redis cache, on eZ Platform 2.5 and higher one is provided by default in [`app/config/cache_pool/cache.redis.ym`](https://github.com/ezsystems/ezplatform/blob/v2.5.1/app/config/cache_pool/cache.redis.ym).
+Add a service for redis cache.
+On eZ Platform 2.5 or higher, it is provided by default in [`app/config/cache_pool/cache.redis.ym`](https://github.com/ezsystems/ezplatform/blob/v2.5.1/app/config/cache_pool/cache.redis.ym).

 Once that is done you can enable the handler, for instance by setting the following environment variable for PHP:
 ```bash